Kurmali language: Geographical distribution

 During the British Raj, the Kurmali language was known as Panchpargania (means "language of five regions") for present-day Bundu, Barenda, Sonahatu (split into Sonahatu and Rahe), Silli, Tamar blocks of Ranchi district of Jharkhand state as a trade language between four linguistic region.
-Now the Sonahatu and Rahe make the core region of Panchpargania.

 As per the Census of 2011, there are 311,175 Kurmali Thar speakers in India (hailing mostly from West Bengal, Odisha, Assam and Maharashtra) and 244,914 Panch Pargania speakers (mostly from Jharkhand), making a total of 556,089 Kurmali speakers in India.
 They are grouped under the umbrella of "Hindi languages".
 Note that both, Kurmali Thar and Panch Pargania are dialects of the Kurmali language.
 In Nepal, there are 227 Kurmali speakers.
 However, it is claimed that the actual number of Kurmali speakers is far higher than the number cited in the census.